Graphic with the message "STOP PLASTIC POLLUTION" in bold letters, with "STOP" in orange and "PLASTIC POLLUTION" in blue.

 The Shell Polymers Monaca plant shows just how massive the industry’s appetite is – and how devastating it is for nearby communities and ecosystems.

 The Shell location in Beaver County has its own rail line and is capable of producing more than 1.6 million metric tons of plastic each year.
-After just a few months of operations, the plant has already exceeded permit limits for dangerous pollutants and volatile organic compounds.

 At the same time, it has failed to keep nearby residents and regulators informed of loud noises, noxious odors, lighting issues, and other issues that are impacting the safety and quality of life of nearby communities as legally required.

-No More Petrochemicals in PA
+No More Petrochemicals

 Stopping New Petrochemical Facilities

-Holding Existing Petrochemical Operators Accountable
+Holding Petrochemical Operators Accountable

-Transitioning Away from Our Reliance on Plastics
+Redefining Our Reliance on Plastics

 Keep Fracking Away From Our Homes and Schools